 The drum rear brakes will get the job of basic transportation done – and like the steel wheels, they are simple, functional, durable and cheap when they require fixing.
 Drum brakes don’t have relatively fragile rotors to warp – or expensive calipers that can seize up, Just replace the shoes (typically, $40 or so) every 30,000 miles or thereabouts and usually, you’re all set.

 Some reviewers mock the Transit’s four-speed automatic as ancient technology – which it is, given that most new cars come with at least five-speed transmissions and many offer six or even seven speed transmissions.
 But while the four-speed may not be the most modern – and while it’s true the Transit’s probably a bit less fuel efficient (and not quite as quick-feeling) as it might have been with a five or six-speed – the four-speed keeps the up-front cost of the vehicle down and (probably) this unit will cost you a lot less to rebuild/replace, should that become necessary, than the newer transmissions – which can run $2,500 or more just for a replacement unit – not counting install labor.

 For small businessmen, or the Family Guy looking to pare down the cost of owning/operating a vehicle – all this is very appealing.

 Plus, no one’s going to bother this thing.
 You can park on the street without worrying about it.

 THE BOTTOM LINE

-It’s nice to see oddball vehicles like this coming back to the market.
-The Transit’s certainly not for everyone.
-But there are people out there who will appreciate the Transit for what it is – and what it can do for them.
+The Transit’s not for everyone.
+But there are people out there who will appreciate this little runabout for what it is – and also for what it isn’t.